 - Scheduling.
 It is important for Team Members to make sure that their manager knows when they will be on vacation or unavailable for more than 24 hours.
-They should also alert the PM on any projects they are a part of.
+They should also update the team OOO calendar project in Asana.

 - Independent Projects.
 If a Team Member is the Project Manager of a task/project and they have questions, they should start with their manager for conferment.
 If their manager does not have an answer, they can point them to the next person who might be able to answer their question.
 If a Team Member has questions about time budgets for the independent project that they are working on, they should talk with their manager.